 The result is the same as if you had typed in each of the lines at the keyboard as individual commands.
 The three steps are

-1. Write a program
+1. Write a program NEWDISK

-NEWDISK

-2. Give a filename extension of .BAT to your filename and save on your directory
+- 2. Give a filename extension Directory: NEWDISK.BAT of .BAT to your filename and save on your directory - 3.
+Type NEWDISK as a command Execute NEWDISK batch process.

-Directory: NEWDISK.BAT

-3. Type NEWDISK as a command to DOS

-Execute NEWDISK batch process.